cjneely10/BioMetaDB/README.md

     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example
-    - `dbdm UPDATE -c /path/to/DB/config/database.ini -t db_table_1 -f /path/to/data_file.tsv -d /path/to/data_dir/`
+    - `dbdm UPDATE -c /path/to/DB -t db_table_1 -f /path/to/data_file.tsv -d /path/to/data_dir/`
-    - This command will update the table named `db_table_1`, which is part of the database `database`, and whose config file is located at `/path/to/DB/config/database.ini`.
+    - This command will update the table named `db_table_1`, which is part of the database in the project `DB`.
 This command will add new column data from the file `/path/to/data_file.tsv` and will add new data files from the directory `/path/to/data_dir/`.
 A copy of the database is stored in the project-directory `migrations`, named using the date that the command was run.

 ### REMOVECOL